 Breast reduction surgery is a permanent solution to remove breast tissue, fat, and skin to reshape and reduce the size of the breasts.
 By doing so, women can enjoy a more proportionate figure and find relief from medical conditions caused by larger breasts, such as back pain.

 Benefits of Breast Reduction

 There are several key benefits of breast reduction surgery:

 - A breast reduction can help women of a smaller frame achieve a more proportionate figure.

-- A breast reduction can help to relieve medical conditions associated with larger breasts, such as back pain
+- A breast reduction can help to relieve medical conditions associated with larger breasts, such as back and neck pain

 - A breast reduction can help clothing fit more comfortably.

 - By reducing the size of the breasts, women often feel more confident engaging in exercise, an important proponent of a healthy lifestyle.

 At the CREO Clinic, the cost of a breast reduction starts from £8,900.
 You will be provided with a complete cost breakdown during a consultation, as well as information about financing options.